 Everyone at MWN is taking on a role, and we’re proud to be part of solution-based journalism, raising awareness.
 We understand our responsibility to use our voices to accurately cover the climate crisis and are committed to doing our part for humanity’s habitat.

 Journalists are not the first to say “enough is enough.”
-The climate strike movement led by Greta Thunberg and Extinction Rebellion has amassed millions of participants from every corner of the globe.
+The climate strike movement led by Greta Thunberg and Fridays for the Future has amassed millions of participants from every corner of the globe.
 Youth voices, from Thunberg’s native Sweden, to Jerusalem where Israeli and Palestinian teens have protested side by side, have forced the international community to turn their faces towards the stark reality of the climate crisis.
 Youth, alongside older generations, will participate in the movement’s climate strike kicking off this Friday in over 1,000 cities worldwide.

 As sea levels rise, the tides of climate justice turn.